CS3219-AY2324S1/ay2324s1-course-assessment-g28/README.md

 ## Instructions

-Start both the Question and Frontend service to begin using the application.
+Start the Question, User and Frontend services to begin using the application.
 Make sure the environment variables are set correctly as mentioned in their individual instructions.

 ## Question Service